XMON3R/ArchitekturyENR1/Schedules-SCH1/scenarios/data_controller-scenario.md

 #### Architecture update

 The architecture should have better consistency when fetching data from external.
+To solve this problem would be to add extern service: Data Normalization Service.
+Which takes the data and modifies it into the desired format.